 - a.
 All records shall be created and maintained for each individual and corporate applicant or policy owner. - b.
 All records transaction records should be maintained by the responsible unit or department.
 Transaction documents may be retained as originals, on microfilm, in electronic form or in such other forms sufficient to permit reconstruction of individual transactions so as to provide admissible evidence in court. - c.
 All records of inactive files shall be maintained and stored safely by the responsible unit or department for at least five (5) years from dates of final transactions (i.e, date of NTO, cancellation, lapse, surrender, death claim, maturity or termination, PDF or FBR termination). - d.
-When money is received from overseas customers, regardless of amount, accomplish Foreign Currency Form (ANNEX "H")3 to record the following and submit the same to COCOLIFE Reporting Officer/Customer Care Head: - 1.
+COCOLIFE shall comply with the Guidelines on the Digitization of Customer Records issued by the IC or the AMLC. - e.
+When money is received from overseas customers, regardless of amount, accomplish Foreign Currency Form to record the following and submit the same to COCOLIFE Reporting Officer/Customer Care Head: - 1.
 Transaction serial number; - 2.
 Currency and amount involved; - 3.
 Date and time received; - 4.
 Instruction details, if any; - 5.
 Name, identification cards or passport numbers; - 6.
 Telephone numbers and address of contact person; - 7.
 Bank accounts involved; and - 8.
-Date and time of delivery and receipt number, if any. - e.
-COCOLIFE's Customer Care Head/Reporting Officer shall be responsible and accountable for all record keeping requirements under this Guidelines.
+Date and time of delivery and receipt number, if any. - f.
+COCOLIFE's Customer Care Head/Reporting Officer shall be responsible and accountable for all record keeping requirements under this Manual.
 Said personnel will also be responsible for making records of customer identification and transaction documents readily available.